-- InformalFor expenditures over \$3,000 and less than \$50,000, the Procurement ServicesSolicitationsDepartment solicits a quote from two certified HUBs, if available. - FormalThe Procurement Services Department uses a third party vendor to maintain the BiddersSolicitationsList.
+Informal Solicitations For expenditures over \$3,000 and less than \$50,000, the Procurement Services Department solicits a quote from two certified HUBs, when available.

+Formal Solicitations The Procurement Services Department uses a third party-vendor to maintain a current Bidders List.
 All registered vendors within a specific commodity and sub-commodity category are solicited.
-All HUB vendors are encouraged to register with the third party vendor so they are included in formal solicitations within the commodity code they select. - Eligibility City of McKinney does not certify HUB vendors.
+All HUB vendors are encouraged to register with the third-party vendor so they are included in formal solicitations within the commodity code they select.
+Additionally, all active HUB vendors certified with the State of Texas within the applicable commodity code, will be invited to participate in formal solicitations.

+Eligibility City of McKinney does not certify HUB vendors.
 HUB vendors must complete the certification process with the State of Texas Comptroller of Public Accounts.
-The HUB vendor must hold a current valid certification from the Comptroller.
+The HUB vendor must hold a current valid certification from the Comptroller to be identifed as a HUB vendor on the City's Bidders List.
+Visit the State of Texas Comptroller website for information on registering as a historically underutilized business.